-The idea of a 'Covid passport' (ie a medical certificate stating you've had the virus and recovered) has been proposed as a way to get travellers abroad again.
+The idea of a 'Covid passport' (ie a medical certificate stating you've had the virus and recovered or have been vaccinated) has been proposed as a way to get travellers abroad again.

 While there are no serious, government-backed efforts to make this a reality, on the chance that it is implemented, anyone who hasn't had the virus will likely have to go through testing and possible quarantine on arrival and on return home.

 So what might this look like if you go abroad?
 Take Greece, one of the first destinations to re-open its doors to foreign visitors, for example.
 In the coming months, visitors to Greece will be tested for the virus on arrival and must stay overnight in a government-approved hotel until the test results come back.
 Those who test negative for Covid-19 must self-isolate for a further 7 days; those who test positive will be placed in supervised quarantine for 14 days.
 After your holiday, you may need to self-quarantine for 14 days at home in the UK.
 This newly enforced rule is up for review on June 29.